- Batch query

 Run the following query in your PostgreSQL database:

-.
-The result should be:wal_level
+SHOW wal_level.
+The result should be:wal_levellogical

 -